danielsyang/dan-lang/README.md

 #### 16 Aug 2023

-- [x] Redoing the entire lexer, now following the book "Writing and interpreter in GO" by Thorsten Ball
+- [x] Redoing the entire lexer, now following the book "Writing an interpreter in GO" by Thorsten Ball
 - [x] Start working on the parser and ASTLetStatement

 #### 21 Aug 2023